Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 Nevertheless, once echo chambers have formed, they can give rise to various phenomena, e.g. selective information filtering.
 Building on simple social–feedback principles, \textcite{banisch_modelling_2022} devised a $Q$-learning \emph{opinion-expression game} in which agents repeatedly choose to voice ($E$) or withhold ($S$) their stance; like-minded clusters buffer negative out-group feedback, encouraging minority members to speak up while simultaneously reinforcing the perceived dominance of each camp.
 These findings imply that, even if echo chambers do not directly cause polarization in some cases, they may reshape who speaks, what is heard, and how confidently different viewpoints are articulated.

 This idea is also reflected in the main direction of research on the impact of ECs, namely their impact on information dissemination: Do ECs affect the way information diffuses through a population, and might this promote the spread of misinformation?
-A growing body of work has aimed to shed light on these questions by combining models of networks and social contagion \cite{tornberg_echo_2018,diaz-diaz_echo_2022,vendeville_modeling_2025,cota_quantifying_2019}; for a detailed discussion of social contagion see \sref{subsec:social_contagion}.
+A growing body of work has aimed to shed light on these questions by combining models of networks and social contagion \cite{tornberg_echo_2018,diaz-diaz_echo_2022,vendeville_modeling_2025,cota_quantifying_2019}.

 \textcite{tornberg_echo_2018} models information diffusion as complex contagion on an Erdős–Rényi network with an embedded echo chamber, i.e., a cluster with stronger internal than external connectivity.
 Inside the EC the threshold of individuals to accept information is lower than outside of it, a mechanism through which the EC significantly amplifies the spread of information, by acting as a bandwagon, facilitating the diffusion of information also outside of the EC.